When You Leave Hamilton: Email & Network Account Options

 - If you used your Hamilton email account to install Office 365 on your personally owned computer, you will lose access to Office 365 and to files stored in OneDrive.

 - Once your account is physically deleted, you will lose all documents and data from services tied to your Google Account.
 For example, any documents, sheets or files stored in Google Drive will be deleted.
 Everyone with whom you may have shared Google files will also lose access to them unless you make them the owner of the file.
 You can also export your data using Google Takeout.

 - If you used your Hamilton email address when you created accounts on websites like Dropbox, Spotify, or Facebook, you should change your contact email address to a different address.
 Otherwise, if you forget your password on those sites, the new password will be sent to your non-existent Hamilton account.

 What happens if I miss the deadline to transfer my mail to another account?

 Although your account is deactivated on the deadline date, your messages are not physically removed from Google's server for another month.
 This allows us to easily restore your account access should you accidentally miss the deadline.
 After the one month grace period has passed, your mail is no longer retrievable.

 If you have extenuating circumstances that require longer access to your account, a brief extension can be granted.
 Please address your request to the helpdesk (firstname.lastname@example.org).
 You should include your reason for requesting the extension and the length of time it is desired.

-If you want to transfer your emails to another Gmail address instead of downloading an offline archive, you can use Google Takeout’s transfer feature.
-Transfer works only for Gmail and Google Drive.
-Any other data, such as your contacts, must be exported manually or through Google Takeout.
-You can also check up on the status of your transfer.
+- Google Transfer is a second option within Google Takeout that allows you to transfer only your email and Google Drive files.
+Any other data, such as your calendar and contacts, must be exported manually or archived through Google Takeout.
+You can also check on the status of your transfer.

 How do I forward my Hamilton email to another account?